Members

 Shogo ShimizuLecturer (On-Campus)

-I have conducted research on the mechanisms of urination and therapeutic drugs for urinary disorders.
 Since transferring to this department, I have also been learning about neurophysiology related to the olfactory system and drug delivery technologies.

 Yuko TerataniAdministrative Staff